giel/neovim/README.md

     clean_nvim_caches.sh

-Build the `nvim` binary from scratch,
+Build the `nvim` binary from scratch, or redo a build

     install_nvim_from_src_build.sh